 By the end of the course you will be able to:

-Read and comprehend a text and answer questions about it verbally and in writing.
+- Read and comprehend a text and answer questions about it in writing.

 The benefits of this course

 This class will enable you to revise and learn new skills in an informal and fun way, away from the stresses of normal family life.
 You will have the opportunity to work in an adult environment and have access to a qualified adult and family learning tutor.
 You will have the opportunity to ask questions and to improve your skills in reading, writing, speaking and listening, spelling, punctuation and grammar.
 You will also be able to find out about other available courses.